 - how your company is going to use the data in the future

 For example, a plan of an ongoing project is something used on a daily basis by many people.
 It might be unnecessary once the project is over.
 A floor plan of a building your company built a year ago won’t be used on a daily basis, but that’s the information you’ll want to keep for at least 100 years.

-- the estimated cost of keeping an account vs. deleting it
+- the estimated cost of maintaining an account vs. deleting it

-Once you reviewed all the aspects mentioned above, you can calculate the cost of moving the data between accounts and make the final decision.
+Once all of the above aspects are reviewed, you can calculate the cost of moving the data between accounts and the final decision.